neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 ### When to emit streaming aggregation values

+ In Structured Streaming, the choice of when to emit streaming aggregation values depends on the desired behavior and use case.
 The [output mode](../stream_options/output_mode.md) determines when the streaming aggreation operator emits aggregate values.

 - **Append mode**: By default, all streaming queries run in append mode.
-In this mode, streaming operators only emit rows that won't change in future triggers.
+In this mode, streaming operators only emit rows that won't change due to later arriving records in a future micro-batch.
+Intermediate, buffered results are not emitted until the time period for receiving late arriving records has passed.
+See [watermarks](../stateful/watermarks.md).
-- **Update mode**: In update mode, streaming operators emit all rows that changed during the trigger, even if the emitted record might change in a subsequent trigger.
+- **Update mode**: In update mode, streaming operators emit all rows that changed during the trigger, even if the emitted record might change as the result of a data in subsequent micro-batch.
 - **Complete mode**: In complete mode, _all_ resulting rows ever produced by the streaming operator are emitted downstream.

 ### When to stop updating streaming aggregation values